Raman18crypto/Abhay/README.md

 </h1>

 <h2 style="text-align:justify">
-Drones capacity to deliver real-time data and imagery that can be used to immediately analyze the situation on the ground is one of the main benefits of using them in disaster management.
-This data can be used to prioritize rescue efforts, guide emergency personnel to the places that need it most, and give decision-makers vital situational knowledge
+One of the key advantages of deploying drones in disaster management is their ability to provide real-time data and pictures that can be utilized to assess the situation on the ground right away.
+Prioritizing rescue operations, directing the ndrf team to the areas most in need, and providing decision-makers with critical situational information.
 </h2>